Lovkush-A/blog/_posts/2021-04-17-trees_variants.md

 * Let `a` be a constant
 * Then `X_i` is in the left or right child node depending on whether `S_ij - S_ik` is smaller than or bigger than `a`

 The intuition for this is that you are projecting all your datapoints onto the line joining `X_j` and `X_k`, and then picking a point on the line to split the datapoints in two.
-For a derivation of why `S_ij - S_ik` corresponds to this projecct and a visualisation of what is going on, you can read the original paper.
+For a derivation of why `S_ij - S_ik` corresponds to this projection, and a diagram that helps visualise this projection, you can read the original paper.

-And that's the main idea!
+And that's it!
 There are various details I have skipped over (e.g. how to choose `j` and `k` at each node), but using `S_ij - S_ik` instead of `X_id` is the central idea.

 ## Trees with `NaN` values
 What happens if `X_id` is a NaN value?
 The standard algorithm will not work.
 In the paper, they describe a possible way of dealing with this.
 I do not know if this paper is the first to come up with this idea, but it is where I found out about it so I am giving them the credit.